ociswap/radix-event-stream/README.md

 ### ✅ Extensible:

 Easily identify and process custom events by implementing event handlers.
+Implement custom logging and collect metrics.

 ### ✅ Data source agnostic:

-Pick from one of the provided data sources (Radix Gateway, file) or easily implement your own.
+Pick from one of the provided data sources (Radix Gateway, Radix Gateway database, file) or easily implement your own.

-### ✅ Easy to use:
+### ✅ Easy to get started with:

 Simply pick a transaction source, register your handlers and start the stream.